 When you sustain an injury due to a negligent party, you may have several questions.
-One of those questions may be what the value of your case is.
+One of those questions may be what the value of your case is or what are the average personal injury settlement amounts examples in Colorado.

 When searching for an answer on the internet, you may come across different answers.
 So, which average is the most accurate?

-Here’s why determining a true average is nearly impossible and the various factors that go into calculating personal injury settlements.
+Here’s why determining a true average personal injury settlement amount is nearly impossible and the various factors that go into calculating personal injury settlements.

-Many websites claim to provide the average settlement for personal injury cases.
+Many websites claim to provide the average personal injury settlement for personal injury cases.
 Unfortunately, a lot of these averages are misleading for a few different reasons.

 First, any average found on the internet doesn’t include confidential settlements.